PRZEWODNIK DLA WNIOSKODAWCY W PROGRAMIE MAB

 The Foundation is happy to provide any assistance applicants may require in finding and contacting appropriate partners in Poland.

-The International Research Agenda is a research programme that determines a clearly defined challenge (problem) of a scientific or socio-economic nature (within the National Smart Specialisations framework) and the working method and approach to dealing with the challenge, and that provides a substantial basis for the establishment of a research centre.
+The International Research Agenda is a research programme that defines a challenge (problem) of a scientific or socio-economic nature (within the National Smart Specialisations framework) and the working method and approach to dealing with the challenge, and that provides a substantial basis for the establishment of a research centre.

 In addition to the precisely defined research problem, the research agenda should be characterised by an innovative and competitive approach to solving it, which should guarantee the IRAP centre the position of a global leader.

-The first Research Agenda is created by the Applicant(s) in cooperation with partner institutions, in particular the foreign partner unit.
+The first Research Agenda is created by the Applicant(s) in cooperation with partner institutions, in particular the foreign partner unit described below.

 - A foreign partner institution